synthline/synthline.github.io/index.markdown

 Hello, it's me Alex.

 Am enthusiastic human with passion towards tech and arts.

+My vision for the future is to create and help others design exciting products and services, that can empower people by elevating their life quality in a sustainable way.

 I obtained a BA in Architectural Technology and Construction Management, and now I am about to finish my MsC. in Software Design.
 In my spare time, I like to design and build IoT- projects with different Arduino micro-controllers, or with Raspberry Pi boards.